 During route tracking, the status of a route can change as vehicles complete route stops.
 A route can have any of the following statuses:

 En Route: Vehicle is on the way to the stop

 Arrived: Vehicle is at the scheduled stop

-Completed: Vehicle has left the scheduled stop
+Completed: Vehicle arrived at, or departed from, the last scheduled stop

 Skipped: Vehicle did not arrive at the stop